 Like many nature lovers out there, you have to postpone camping and outdoor adventures until quarantine ends.
 However, you can take advantage of this confinement and learn some precious bushcraft skills from the comfort of your home.

-Read on to discover essential survival skills that will come in handy when you finally get to venture into the wild!
+Read on to discover vital survival skills that will come in handy when you finally get to gather your gear to venture into the wild!

 1. How to Build a Fire

 Having the skills to build a fire from scratch is one of the fundamental bushcraft skills that create a connection over time between modern men and our primeval ancestors.